John Bosco: Work with apprentices

 Bosco disliked the ideals that had been exported by Revolutionary France, as part of the process of dechristianization of France during the French Revolution, and called Rousseau and Voltaire "two vicious leaders of incredulity".
 He favoured an ultramontane view of politics that acknowledged the supreme authority of the pope.
 In 1854, when the Sardinia-Piedmont was about to pass a law suppressing monastic orders and confiscating ecclesiastical properties, Bosco reported a series of dreams about "great funerals at court" that referred to politicians or members of the Savoy court.

-In November 1854, Bosco sent a letter to King Victor Emmanuel II and admonished him to oppose the confiscation of church property and suppression of the orders; the King failed to respond.
+In November 1854, Bosco wrote to King Victor Emmanuel II admonishing him to oppose the confiscation of church property and suppression of the orders; his letter went unanswered.
 His actions, which had been described by the Italian historian Roberto Petoia as having "manifest blackmailing intentions", ended only after the intervention of the then prime minister, Camillo Benso, Count of Cavour.
 The king's family suffered several deaths in a short period.
 From January to May 1855, the king's mother Maria Theresa of Austria (aged 54), his wife Adelaide of Austria (aged 32), their newborn son Vittorio Emanuele, Count of Genoa (nearly four months old), and his only brother, Prince Ferdinando, Duke of Genoa (aged 32), all died.

 Opposition to Bosco and his work came from various quarters.
 Traditionalist clergy accused him of stealing the young and old people away from their own parishes.
 Nationalist politicians, including some clergy, saw his several hundred young men as a recruiting ground for revolution.
 The Marquis de Cavour, the chief of police in Turin, regarded the open-air catechisms as overtly political and a threat to the state and was highly suspicious of Bosco's support for the powers of the papacy.
 Bosco was interrogated on several occasions; no charges were made.
 Closure may have been prevented by orders from the king that Bosco was not to be disturbed.
 Several attempts were also made on Bosco's life, including a near-stabbing, bludgeoning, and a shooting.
 Early biographers put that down to the growing influence of the Waldensians in opposition to Catholic clergy.